V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 **yatataha** - true effort.
 There are 5 dimensions to this word.
 **1. Striving excertion** - In anything you want to achieve in life is the first one is Hardwork the capacaity to excertion from own.
 **2. Attempting (Trying)** Is your effort is casual ?
 It should be best Your effort. what is the price your going to pay ?
 **3. Eagerness (Enthuisasium)** Dont put effort in moral way.
-Try your best effort very very cheerfully
+Put your best effort very very cheerfully.
+4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIwNDM1MTkyLC0zNjY2MDYwNjQsMTI3Nj
-I2Njk4MSw0NjA0NTY5MzYsLTE4ODc3NDkyODEsLTEyMzEwMTYy
-MTddfQ==
+eyJoaXN0b3J5IjpbLTEzMDQ4MzIzMjIsLTM2NjYwNjA2NCwxMj
+c2MjY2OTgxLDQ2MDQ1NjkzNiwtMTg4Nzc0OTI4MSwtMTIzMTAx
+NjIxN119
 -->